RiccardoMoro/RMSwitch/README.md

 To see how it looks in the preview screen of Android Studio, build your project first

-And this in your Activty
+And this in your Activity
 ```java
 public class MainActivity extends AppCompatActivity {
     RMSwitch mSwitch;